Yelinz/switchingsoftware/content/use/plume/index.en.md

     - medium
 ---

-**Plume** is an open source federated blogging platform, which lets you create a federated blog.
+**Plume** is an [open source][floss] [federated][fediverse] blogging platform, which lets you create a federated blog.
 This means it can be followed from Mastodon and other social networks powered by the ActivityPub standard.

 {{< infobox >}}
 - **Sign up:**